More than half a million children visiting the ER for traumatic brain injury – including concussion – every year.

 Wait.
 I don’t need a scan?

-There are some surprises in the diagnostic and treatment guidance from the CDC.
+There are some surprises in the kids concussion guidelines from the CDC.
 For instance, neuroimaging (e.g. MRI, CT) is not necessary for diagnosing mild concussions.
 Specifically, they say that MRI, SPECT and skull X-rays should not be used and that CT scans should only be used when there is a more severe brain injury.